 This prestigious Cambridge Summer Advanced Study Program is set in the stunning Magdalene College of Cambridge University.
 It includes a challenging academic course led by Cambridge teaching staff and a full activity and excursion programme which is both educational and fun.
 Students will study two challenging university-level subjects in small classes with no more than six students taught by passionate and knowledgeable tutors.
-In addition, students will participate in a traditional Oxbridge Varsity competition in debates etc. between the two campuses of our Oxford / Cambridge summer study program groups, and to socialise with students from the other campus.
+In addition, students will participate in a traditional Oxbridge competition in debates etc. between the two campuses of Oxford/Cambridge summer study program groups, and to socialise with students from the other campus.

 Apart from interactive tutorials structured around group discussions and debate, students will participate in Creative Workshops and Master Classes in key skills, and can also choose optional SAT or IELTS preparation modules at no extra cost.
 They are expected to research independently to prepare for their tutorial subjects, this helps develop many extremely useful transferable skills, including independent thinking, confidence, and self-reliance.
 They will also receive a one-to-one tutorial every week in their chosen two subjects.
 The maximum class size is 6 students.
 The small group tutorial system encourages interactions and direct feedback, which allows students to study selected subjects in greater depth.